 An Overview of Wrongful Death Claims

 Have questions about filing a wrongful death claim in Texas?
-Houston wrongful death attorneys Neal Davis and Jed Silverman are here to help put your mind at ease during this difficult time.
+Houston wrongful death attorney Neal Davis is here to help put your mind at ease during this difficult time.

 When someone you know and love dearly is suddenly taken away from you, filing a lawsuit is probably one of the last things on your mind.
 So why worry about it?
 Simply put, because wrongful death lawsuits can help secure the financial future of a family devastated by a tragic accident and support individuals in coping with grief by providing justice and closure.

 This doesn't mean filing a wrongful death claim is easy though.
-Houston injury attorneys Neal Davis and Jed Silverman are here to help guide families through the entire claims process from beginning to end - starting with common questions like what is a wrongful death claim, who can file a lawsuit, who can be sued for wrongful death, and how long before a claim expires.
+Houston injury attorney Neal Davis is here to help guide families through the entire claims process from beginning to end - starting with common questions like what is a wrongful death claim, who can file a lawsuit, who can be sued for wrongful death, and how long before a claim expires.
 We answer these questions and more in the paragraphs below.

 Have additional questions about filing a Texas wrongful death claim?